zachallaun/seek/README.md

 		seek.py "search_term" /path/to/file (same as above)
 		seek.py search_term *.extension  (searches within current directory)

-### NOTE:
+### NOTES:

-All searches within multiple files using a wild card (*) return the "file_name : text_line" unless -n option is used.
-In which case, results will also include line number as: "file_name: line_number: text_line"
+All searches within multiple files using a wild card (*) return the "file_name : line_number: text_line "

 Basic search is case-sensitive.

+When printing matched text lines, the search terms will be highlighted by default in green.

 OPTIONS
 -------